filewatcher/filewatcher/README.md

 ```

 Print a list of all files matching \*.css first and then output the filename
-when a file is beeing updated by using the `--list/-l` option:
+when a file is being updated by using the `--list/-l` option:

 ```
 $ filewatcher -l '**/*.css' 'echo file: $FILENAME'
 ```

-Watch the "src" and "test" folders recursively, and run test when the
+Watch the "src" and "test" folders recursively, and run test when the file system gets updated:
-filesystem gets updated:

 ```
 $ filewatcher "src test" "ruby test/test_suite.rb"